Steam and Maker Education

 • E-textile design with LilyPad

-• Physical computing with Makey Makey and Micro:bit
+• Creative and physical computing with Makey Makey and Micro:bit

 • Fabrication with sustainable materials such as mycelium and recycled plastic